 What is Töltött Káposzta: Hungarian stuffed cabbage rolls start with minced pork, beef, egg, rice and paprika, and everything is wrapped in sauerkraut cabbage and baked to perfection.
 This is a traditional dish for Christmas and New Year’s Eve in Hungary, but you can find it in some restaurants in Budapest throughout the year.

-Where to eat Töltött Káposzta: Central market Hall, Retek Bisztro, Hungarikum Bisztró, Kiskakukk Restaurant
+Where to eat Töltött Káposzta in Budapest: Central market Hall, Retek Bisztro, Hungarikum Bisztró, Kiskakukk Restaurant

 1, 2, 3 & 4.
 Hungarian cakes: Dobos Torta, Esterhazy Torte, Ruszwurm cream cake, Flodni